U.S.A. Based Manufacturer.

 Choosing the Right Sanitary Design System

 CIP and COP systems offer advantages, and the optimal choice depends on your specific needs.
 CIP systems generally require a higher initial investment but offer significant labor savings in the long run.
-The following table summarizes key differences:
+The following table summarizes key differences between CIP and COP cleaning processes:

 Feature